 The expert advice to answer your most pressing questions.
-This month, Michelle Singleton, Assistant Director of Nutrition Education Programs at Purdue University, shares advice on running a demonstration kitchen.
+In this issue, Michelle Singleton, the assistant director of Nutrition Education Programs at Purdue University, shared advice on running a demonstration kitchen.

 What is one of your favorite programs that you have put on in the demonstration kitchen?